 LG Smart TVs To Get Stadia Cloud Gaming In Late 2021

+LG Smart TVs to Offer Amazing Stadia Gaming Experience Complete with Immersive 5.1 Surround Sound for Stadia Pro Gamers in the Second Half of the Year

-ENGLEWOOD CLIFFS, N.J., Jan.
-11, 2021 /PRNewswire/ -- LG Electronics (LG) announces a planned partnership with Google to bring Stadia to its latest webOS smart TVs in the second half of this year.
+TORONTO, Jan.
+11, 2021 /CNW/ - LG Electronics (LG) announces a planned partnership with Google to bring Stadia to its latest webOS smart TVs in the second half of this year.
 After Stadia comes to Google TV, LG will be the first TV manufacturer to natively support Stadia gameplay via webOS.

 LG is demonstrating its commitment to supporting premium gaming on its state-of-the-art displays, made even more compelling with support for 4k and 5.1 surround sound for Stadia Pro users.
 Stadia on LG TVs will allow customers to instantly play hit Stadia games such as Cyberpunk 2077, NBA 2K21, Assassin's Creed: Valhalla and Watch Dogs: Legion with just a Stadia controller and no additional hardware or game downloads required.